Die-cast toy: Accessories

-Items such as toy restaurants and filling stations are sometimes sold separately from the cars, to be used as playsets.
-Toy raceways are also sold for use with die-cast cars, which have become more complicated in recent years, usually involving loops and complicated curves.
-Also produced are carry cases made specifically for children to be able to travel with their cars.
+Items such as diorama garages, restaurants and filling stations are sometimes sold separately from the cars, to be used as props for photography or for display purposes.
+They can also include traffic cones, repair tools, racks and even figures, particularly for 1:64 scale.
+The main diorama manufacturers for 1:64 scale include G-Fans, MoreArt Dioramas and Tiny HK.
+Dioramas can also be handmade from scratch from raw materials, or even made with custom 3D printed parts.
+Other accessories include toy raceways such as those from Hot Wheels, which are also sold for use with die-cast cars, which have become more complicated in recent years, usually involving loops and complicated curves.
+Also produced are carry cases made specifically for collectors to be able to travel with their cars.